Salem (British rock band)

-Salem UK is a hard rock/heavy metal band from Hull, England.
+Salem is a hard rock/heavy metal band from Hull, England.
 It was formed following the split of the new wave of British heavy metal band Ethel the Frog.
 Salem recorded three demos and a single in the early 1980s; a compilation album of these recordings was released in 2010.

 The band re-formed (aka Salem UK) in 2009 and has since released two new EPs, New Tricks and X Rated, and the albums Forgotten Dreams (2013), Dark Days (2016) and Attrition (2018).

 Salem has also filmed two videos and has played numerous festivals and gigs in the UK, across Europe and beyond.

 A re-mastered and rearranged edition of the 2010 In the Beginning ... album was released in July 2015.
 Dark Days was met with rave reviews and considered one of the top albums of 2016.

 Career

 1979–1983

 Salem was founded in late 1979 by two members of Ethel the Frog, Paul Tognola (vocals/guitar) and Paul Conyers (drums), with Adrian Jenkinson (bass) and Paul Macnamara (lead guitar).
 The first band met up on 2 January 1980 in The Red Lion pub in Anlaby, East Riding of Yorkshire.
 After a period of song writing and rehearsal, Salem gigged regularly and built a solid following in the Hull area.
 They recorded their first demo at Fairview Studios, Willerby in January 1981.

 Soon after this first demo, Tognola left the band to be replaced by Simon Saxby as the new singer and later in the year by Mark Allison as the second guitarist.
 With this new line-up, Salem released its double A-side single, "Cold As Steel"/"Reach To Eternity", recorded again at Fairview on 4 April 1982; this is considered to be one of the notable recordings from Fairview.
 Following the interview with Macnamara in the May 1982 Kerrang!
 (No. 15), the single appeared in the 'local chart' section of the magazine and singles were sold globally.
 According to the NWOBHM Encyclopaedia, the single is now "a highly collectable and valuable rarity", and is also listed in Record Collector's "Rare Record Price Guide".

 Salem continued with a new drummer Paul Mendham to perform in the North and North East of England and recorded another demo in September 1982, at Adda Studios in East Hull.
 As a result of their winning a Battle of bands competition at Huddersfield Polytechnic, Salem recorded the final demo at September Sound, Huddersfield, in March 1983.

 Salem played their final gig on 31 May 1983, when the members left to follow different projects.